argilla-io/spacy-wordnet/README.md

 from spacy_wordnet.wordnet_annotator import WordnetAnnotator

-# Load a spacy model (supported models are 'es' 'it', 'fr' and 'en')
+# Load a spacy model (almost all Open Multi Wordnet languages are supported)
 nlp = spacy.load('en')

 # with spacy 2